Where are we in audio deepfake detection? A systematic analysis over generative and detection models: Evaluation dataset generalization and collection

 \section{Evaluation dataset generalization and collection}

 Leveraging a set of diverse and high-quality speech data synthesis APIs and models, we create an evaluation dataset for synthetic AI-audio detection.
 Our approach incorporates two strategies: data generation and data collection.
 Our dataset includes AI-generated speech and audio from nine distinct sources.
 We perform speech data generation using one cutting-edge TTS service provider, OpenAI, and two open-sourced APIs, xTTS~\cite{casanova2024xtts} and AudioGen~\cite{kreuk2022audiogen}.
-For speech data collection, we leverage six state-of-the-art TTS models including Seed-TTS~\cite{anastassiou2024seed}, VALL-E~\cite{wang2023neural}, PromptTTS2~\cite{leng2023prompttts}, NaturalSpeech3~\cite{ju2024naturalspeech}, VoiceBox~\cite{le2024voicebox}, FlashSpeech~\cite{ye2024flashspeech}.
-Table~\ref{tab:dataset} presents the details of our dataset generated by different audio generation models.
-We next detail our methods of generating and collecting these datasets.